mvac7/TARP/README.md

 A standard MSX computer with 16K RAM.

-For compile:
+To compile:

 * SDCC v3.9 http://sdcc.sourceforge.net/
 * Hex2bin v2.5 http://hex2bin.sourceforge.net/

-## For run:
+## To run:

-* you can record to a flashrom
+* You can record it to a FlashROM
-* from disk using tools: ODO, loadrom, execrom, etc.
+* From disk using tools like ODO, loadrom, execrom, etc.
-* from cassette using WAVeR or similar tool.
+* From cassette using WAVeR or a similar tool.